-VV.
+III.
 Disposition of Existing Signal/Lighting and Network Equipment JSP-15-05A

-1.0 Description.
-All controllers, cabinets, cabinet equipment, network equipment, DMS equipment, antennas, radios, modems, and other equipment noted in the plans shall be removed by the contractor.

-2.0 Signal Equipment.
+- 1.0 Description.
+All controllers, cabinets, cabinet equipment, network equipment, DMS equipment, antennas, radios, modems, and other equipment noted in the plans shall be removed by the contractor. - 2.0 Signal Equipment.
 All equipment other than network communication devices noted in 3.0 are to be transported to the Commission's maintenance lot located at 2309a Barrett Station Road, Ballwin, Missouri 63021.
-The contractor shall contact the Commission's representative at SLTRS@modot.mo.gov 24 hours prior to each delivery.
+The contractor shall notify the Commission's representative 24 hours prior to each delivery by calling: